Brian Wood (writer): DMZ, Northlanders, and DC Comics exclusivity

 Demo was the book with which Wood and Becky Cloonan first gained Vertigo's attention.
 Editor Will Dennis approached Wood and invited him to pitch, and editor Shelly Bond hired Becky Cloonan to illustrate the series American Virgin.
 The inspiration for DMZ had come to Wood in early 2003, at a time when the 9-11 incident in New York City and the invasion of Iraq dominated the U.S. national psyche.
 Wood had just moved to San Francisco from New York City, and the experience of recalling in that political atmosphere the memories and story ideas he had accumulated over a decade living in the city instigated the creation of the artwork that would become the foundation of DMZ.
 Initially developed as Wartime, a five issue black-and-white miniseries, the comic was consciously a project of importance to Wood, representing a return to the perspective of his breakthrough work Channel Zero, a bleak portrayal of youth culture and anti-authoritarian expression in the repressive environment of Giuliani-era New York City.
 After the "Wartime" title had been disqualified as too close a title to a recent Books Of Magic miniseries, Wood considered a host of alternatives including "Embedded", "No Man's Land" and "The War for New York" before settling on "DMZ".

 DMZ launched as a monthly series on August 9, 2005.
-It ran for seventy-two issues, one of the longest runs in Vertigo history, and was collected in twelve trade paperbacks.
+It ran for seventy-two issues, and was collected in twelve trade paperbacks.
 A Deluxe Edition of five hardcovers were published in 2014, followed by softcover editions of same in 2016.
 A two volume compendium set was published in 2020.

 In August 2006, DC Comics announced that Wood was signed to an exclusive contract.
 This was announced at the same time as Wood's second monthly title for Vertigo, the historical series Northlanders.
 Described as an anthology series that takes a realistic, "street level" looking at Vikings, the series ran for 50 issues before being cancelled due to low sales.
 It was collected into seven trade paperbacks, and then re-cut into three volumes that presents the stories in a different sequence than originally published.